particle-iot/docs/src/content/guide/how-to-build-a-product/sim-management.md

 You should be sure to choose the country that your SIMs will be operating in most often to avoid incurring unnecessary roaming charges.
-You also will see the data plan cost details on this page.
+You also will see the SIMs' data plan cost details on this page.
 If you have a fleet of SIMs that operate in different countries, we suggest importing each country's SIM cards separately so they can be homed accurately.